HaakonWiland/Notes/Networking/Wireless and Mobile networks.md

 - Large SNR - easier to extract signal from noise (GOOD)
 - When SNR increase: Receiver can more accurately interpret the transmitted bits, so BER(Bit error rate) reduces, leading to more reliable data transmission.

+**Modulation scheme:**
+- A method used to encode information onto a carrier signal for transmission.
+It determines how digital/analog data is mapped onto changes in the amplitude, frequency or phase of signal.

+Trivia:
+- **For a given modulation scheme; a lower SNR => higher BER**.
+(Lower SNR means signals are more affected by noise, increasing likelihood of bit errors)
+- **For given SNR, a modulation scheme with a higher bit transmission rate has higher BER.** ( Transmitting more bits per symbol, make it more susceptible to noise and leading to higher BER)

 **Hidden terminal problem:**
 ![[Pasted image 20250320085035.png]]